rugbyprof/2143-ObjectOrientedProgramming/study_guides/Test_2_Solution.md

 ```

 - So if I print `emails_sent['bill@yahoo.com']` I get a list of each email bill sent.
 - What about a list?
-Well theres no reason to split emails "sent" vs "received" becuase a list doesn't provide key access, it's simply a collection that uses a numerical index.
+Well theres no reason to split emails "sent" vs "received" becuase a list doesn't provide key access, it's simply a collection that uses a numerical index to access locations.
+Python does provide methods to "find" items in a list, but they still require a traversal and are O(n) access time, where as  a dictionary has O(1) access time.

 ```python
 emails_sent = [ ('fake message 1' , 'fake subject 1' , 'joe@yahoo.com' , 'sue@gmail.com'),